mczuchnowski/mczuchnowski.github.io/_posts/2015-03-20-rails-optimization-i.md

 Bullet is a brilliant gem that will detect the most common performance problems in your app and even tell you what to do to fix them.
-This is helpful for beginners and veterans alike - even if you're an experienced dev, you may forget to do counter caching or eager loading somewhere in your app.
+This is helpful for beginners and veterans alike - even if you're an experienced developer, you may forget to do counter caching or eager loading somewhere in your app.